psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 People often ask me: _How do I get a job at Google?_

-There are many steps to make this happen, but an essential requirement is passing the interviews; unsurprisingly, this is another common question: _How do I pass the Google interviews?_
+An essential requirement is passing the interviews; unsurprisingly, this is another common question: _How do I pass the Google interviews?_

 While there is no hard and fast rule to pass the Google interviews, I do have some tips and guidelines that have helped others in the past (including myself).
 Although most of this post is Google-specific, most of it should still apply for software engineering positions at other companies.
 This post mostly applies to Software Engineering (SWE) positions, but some of it should still be relevant for other positions (like Research Scientist); see at  the end for some thoughts on this.
-Finally, although the Google interview process is not perfect, I do feel it is pretty good and objective.
+Although the Google interview process is not perfect, I do feel it is pretty good and objective.

 ## Introduction

 _Should I even apply to Google?_ is another common question.
 The answer is almost always: *yes*!
 You will never know if you're "good enough" for Google unless you try.
 And if you do try but don't manage to make it through, I guarantee you will be a stronger programmer and interviewer by the end of it.

 When I was finishing my PhD my mind was set on becoming an academic, but the job market was really bad at the time (circa 2011).
 On my supervisor's suggestion, I applied to Google.
 It was the only industry job I applied for, as no other industry job I saw really interested me.
 But once I decided to apply, I did _a lot_ of preparation for the interview.
-I am positive I would **not** have passed the interviews if I had taken them the day I applied: the many weeks preparing for the interviews were essential.
-When I went into the interviews, I felt quite confident I was as prepared as I could be.
+I am positive I would **not** have passed the interviews if I had taken them the day I applied: the time I spent preparing for the interviews was essential.
+When I went into the interviews, I felt I was as prepared as I could be.
 The hard work paid off: I received a job offer to join Google Pittsburgh, and have been working as a SWE at Google since 2012.

 ![One of my first desks at Google]({{ site.baseurl }}/assets/google_first_desk.jpg) _One of my first desks at Google Pittsburgh._